muratk3n/thirdwave/en/README.md

 ---

-Why harp on tracing the innovation?
+Why stress retracing the steps of innovators?
 Students need to see how research is like.
 You are trying get something out of the jaws of mother nature and she doesn't wanna give'm to you.
 They need to see how hard that is, to reach point B from point A.

 It's not just about "logic" (popularized by some scifi).
 Logic is about finding inconsistencies within existing elements, mostly it is